DPOD: 6D Pose Object Detector and Refiner: Supplementary Material

 \subsection{RANSAC Iterations}

-Number of RANSAC iterations crucially influences the quality of predicted poses.
+The number of RANSAC iterations crucially influences the quality of predicted poses.
 We ended up using 150 iterations as it yielded the best trade off between quality and runtime.
 The larger amount of iterations generally did not improve the results significantly, but resulted in longer execution times (see Table~\ref{tab:ransac}).
-Additionally, ADD scores after one iteration of the proposed refinement are provided.
-They show that if refinement is used than even 25 iterations of RANSAC is enough to beat the state of the art results.
-More iterations of RANSAC do not result in considerable increase of pose quality.
+Additionally, the ADD scores after one iteration of the proposed refinement are provided.
+They show that even 25 iterations of RANSAC are enough to beat the state-of-the-art results if the refinement is used.
+More iterations of RANSAC do not result in the considerable increase of pose quality.